Most Popular Golfing Packages

 - If you want to be useful, also bring some band-aids (plaster).
 You never know when a blister, insect bite, or scratch will require some minor on course first-aid.

-- Perhaps the most important thing to remember about going to an Indochina golf course, and in fact any golf course, is a good attitude.
-This is rarely included in a “must bring” list, but I find if you make a conscious effort to be positive, that you are much more likely to score well, thus ensuring a good time on the links and a memorable golfing holiday in Indochina.
+- Perhaps the most important thing to remember about going on a golfing holiday, and in fact any holiday, is a good attitude.
+This is rarely included in a “must bring” list, but I find if you make a conscious effort to be positive, that you are much more likely to score well, thus ensuring a good time on the course and a memorable golfing holiday.

 - Bring an umbrella, not just for the rain but to give you shade from the sun.
 You will need it during the hot season.
 As strange as this seems a golf umbrella can lower on course temperatures by more than 5 degrees and make the difference between being dehydrated and exhausted from the heat before you even finish your round, to actually making for pleasant playing conditions.